 Full-time international students can seek medical care at Siriraj hospital or Golden Jubilee Medical Center by presenting their passport and student ID card.
 Students can also use the AIA Health Insurance card to receive medical treatment at any hospital, whether government or private.

 In addition, MUIC provides group and personal accident insurance with the AIA Company for all MUIC students.
 Students can receive medical treatment at any hospital, both government and private, by showing the AIA Group Privilege Card on every visit.
 If the hospital cannot do the Fax Claim, students will need to make an advanced payment and bring the receipt and medical certificate to the Office of Student Affairs for reimbursement.

-Students can also visit the Mahidol University Health Clinic, located on the Salaya Campus.
-Service hours are 8:30 a.m. to 4:30 p.m. from Monday to Friday.
+Students are also entitled to consultation on minor health problems at the MU Health Centre which is located on the Ground Floor of the MU Learning Center, Tel: 0-2849-4529-30.
+Service hours are from 8:30 a.m. to 5:00 p.m. from Monday to Friday.

 MUIC also has a First Aid Center in Room 216, at the 2nd Floor, Zone B, Aditayathorn Building.
 A nurse is available on Monday – Saturday from 9:00 a.m. to 5:00 p.m.